CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Netfilter-ACLs/_index.md

 ### SPAN Sessions that Reference an Outgoing Interface

-SPAN sessions that reference an outgoing interface create mirrored packets based on the ingress interface before the routing/switching decision.
+SPAN sessions that reference an outgoing interface create mirrored packets based on the ingress interface before the routing decision.
 See {{<link url="SPAN-and-ERSPAN#span-sessions-that-reference-an-outgoing-interface" text="SPAN Sessions that Reference an Outgoing Interface">}} and {{<link url="SPAN-and-ERSPAN/#use-the-cpu-port-as-the-span-destination" text="Use the CPU Port as the SPAN Destination">}} in the Network Troubleshooting section.
 <!-- vale off -->
 ### iptables Interactions with cl-acltool
 <!-- vale on -->